viktornilsson/viktornilsson.github.io/_posts/2024-04-02-net8-datadog.md

 ### 2. Configure your Program.cs

 Setup your `Program.cs` something like this.
-The `CreateBootstrapLogger` method is called to initate a basic console logger before we are done wit the datadog configuration.
+The `CreateBootstrapLogger` method is called to initate a basic console logger before we are done with the Datadog configuration.
-We will continue to setup datadog on the `CreateBuilder` step.
+We will continue to setup Datadog on the `CreateBuilder` step.

 ```cs
 using Eton.Api.Web.StartupUtils;